nearwood/skyanchor/README.md

 - Custom logo
 - Zip code alternative to HTML5 geolocation
 - Dark mode (easy with MUI)
-- Would really like prob. of precip. more prominent and by the hour.
+- Would really like prob. of precip. more prominent and by the hour
 - Better icons/emoji.
 Parse icon URL to derive emoji + percentage?
 - Settable units C/F
 - Radar